Public-Health-Scotland/covid-19_respiratory_surveillance_dashboard/README.md

 # COVID-19 and Respiratory Surveillance in Scotland

-* This is a Public Health Scotland R shiny app available to the public [here (external link)](https://scotland.shinyapps.io/phs-respiratory-covid-19/)
+* This is a Public Health Scotland R shiny app available to the public at [https://scotland.shinyapps.io/phs-respiratory-covid-19/](https://scotland.shinyapps.io/phs-respiratory-covid-19/)
 * The data underlying the app can be found on the [PHS open data website (external link)](https://www.opendata.nhs.scot/)

 ## Additional files needed to run the R shiny app